 Hey, you made it! 🙂 Thanks for visiting the Depression Warrior website.
 I’m your host, Laura Becker.
-I have lived with major depressive disorder and anxiety for the last 30+ years.
-I’ve also been diagnosed with Borderline Personality Disorder, and I’m a recovering alcoholic and pillhead.
+I have lived with Major Depressive Disorder (MDD) and Generalized Anxiety Disorder (GAD) for the last 30+ years.
+I was also diagnosed with Borderline Personality Disorder about 20 years ago, but my current psychiatrist (pdoc) and I are taking a closer look at that.
+There is also a strong possibility that I have PTSD.
+In addition, I’m a recovering alcoholic and pillhead.

 As you might guess, I have a lot to say.

 I should probably let you know a few things about this site.
 First of all, this is my attempt to help people suffering from depression, anxiety, and every other mental illness, as well as addiction.
 My focus, as you can see, is specifically on depression and addiction – but I’m also familiar with a whole slew of other mental illnesses and mental health issues, including the signs, symptoms, and issues that go along with them.

 In college, I majored in Sociology (then went on to get my Master’s), minored in Psychology and Substance Abuse Treatment, and my concentration was in Social Work.
 In my social services career, I worked with people who have severe and persistent mental illnesses (SPMI) and/or addictions as well as many other populations, and I’ve been a consumer of mental health services, on and off, since about 1984.

 So I know what I’m talking about.

 The posts here will, obviously, contain my opinions on all kinds of things.
 But I will also cite studies and other research on occasion; when I do, I will do my best to provide a link to the research.
 That way, you’ll know I’m not just blowing smoke out of my ass.